Science Foundation Ireland: Science Week

 Science Week is an annual nationwide promotion of science to the general public, first starting in 1996.
 It consists of a week-long programme of events across Ireland each November to make science more interesting and accessible to children and adults alike.

 Organised events take place in schools, colleges, universities, libraries, companies and other public places and are run by volunteers.
-The national media and promotional campaign is coordinated by SFI’s Discover Programme with over 800 events taking place throughout the country.
+The national media and promotional campaign is coordinated by SFI's Discover Programme with over 800 events taking place throughout the country.

 The Science Week website is the information platform for events.
 Organisers submit their event details online to a searchable events database and participants upload images and videos of events they have attended.

-Smart Futures

-Smart Futures is coordinated and managed by Science Foundation Ireland in partnership with the Engineers Ireland's STEPS programme and is supported by organisations such as PharmaChem Ireland, the Royal Society of Chemistry, ICT Ireland, the Irish Medical Devices Association (IMDA), the Institute of Physics and others.
-The programme operates by providing information about careers in science, technology, engineering and maths (STEM) to students, teachers, guidance counsellors and parents, and to stimulate an interest in STEM subjects in secondary school and at third level.
-It encourages the consideration of the STEM areas, such as technology, engineering and energy, pharma and medical devices as potential career options.

-Smart Futures are training people with science and technology backgrounds to give career talks to students in secondary schools around Ireland.
-Volunteers come from STEM companies across the pharma chemical, medical devices, energy and technology sector, as well as from research centres and academia.

-Events and initiatives in the Smart Futures series are available to schools that have registered their interest on the website and include: